 As we all begin to settle into this new style of teaching and learning, we want to ensure that you’re being properly supported and are getting the engaging teaching experience you’d expect from the University of Leeds.

 So, we’re sending a short survey to all students to find out how you’re finding digital learning – what’s working well and where we can make improvements – so we can make any necessary changes and plan for the future.

-Since we last ran the survey in November 2017, we’ve made a number of improvements as a result of your feedback.
-This includes:
+Since we last ran the survey in November 2020 we’ve made a number of improvements as a result of your feedback.

 Want to make a difference to digital learning at Leeds?
 Click here to take the survey now.